gyr/relx-go/README.md

 *   **Dependency Management:** `go mod tidy`
 *   **Code Formatting:** `go fmt ./...`
+*   **Static Analysis:** `go vet ./...`
+*   **Build:** `go build ./...`
 *   **Linting:** `golangci-lint run`

-A single binary named `gyr-grxs` will be created in your current directory.
+A single binary named `relx-go` will be created in your current directory.

 ## ✅ Testing

-GRXS uses Go's built-in testing package.
+relx-go uses Go's built-in testing package.
 All tests mock the external command execution to ensure fast and reliable unit testing without relying on the network or installed external binaries.

 To run all unit tests in the entire project, execute the following command from the project root: